Answers to Frequently Asked Questions for ACO students

 What do I need to do to be admitted to candidacy?

 You need to satisfy all requirements, as described in the ACO Program Description, except for the minor.
 To get an approval from the ACO Director, please e-mail the following form depending on your home unit: mathematics, computing, ISyE.
+If you matriculated prior to August 2011, you may use these: mathematics, computing, ISyE.
 After you obtain approval from the ACO Director you will need to file an Institute form with the graduate office in your home unit.

 How do I select my thesis committee and a reader?